 Kazakhstan tabled voluntary pledges and commitments in support for its candidacy for membership for the period 2013-2015 on 6 June 2012.

-Domestically, Kazakhstan commits to implement UN human rights recommendations (e.g. from Treaty Bodies and Special Procedures) by integrating them into its national human rights action plan.
-The country also pledges to table a national bill on the establishment of a national preventative mechanism (NPM) under the OPCAT, and to continue its efforts towards the gradual abolition of the death penalty.
+(e.g., from Treaty Bodies and Special Procedures) by integrating them into its national human rights action plan; table a national bill on the establishment of a NPM under the OP-CAT; and continue its efforts towards the gradual abolition of the death penalty.

-At international level, Kazakhstan pledges to participate fully in the UPR process, and to effectively implement the recommendations generated by Special Procedures.
+At international level, Kazakhstan pledged, inter alia, to: participate fully in the UPR process and effectively implement the recommendations received from the Special Procedures.